-• Two Arm® AMBA® 5 AXI master interfaces that provide the DMA controller with access to external memory.
-One read/write master, MO, and one read-only master, M1.
-This means the NPU can present two sets of transactions at the same time.
+Two Arm AMBA 5 AXI master interfaces that provide the DMA controller with access to external memory.
+Two read/write masters, M0 and M1.
+This means that the NPU can present two sets of transactions at the same time.
 The command, weight, bias, and scale channels can be mapped to either AXI master.